 I connected with Chris Grant on The Side Hustle Show, who broke down how this works and what it takes to get started.
 (And how he sells $75,000 a month worth of stuff online!)

-Based on what I’ve learned so far, Sharetown appears to be a legit side hustle with real people making real money all over the country.
+Based on what I’ve learned so far, Sharetown is a legit business with real people making real money all over the country.
 Of course, like other businesses, the more effort you put into it, the better results you’re likely to see.

 Click here to to learn more and apply to be a rep yourself.